-The Principal (or the person who carried out the investigation) will then report to the principal who will take the necessary action, including reporting the matter to any appropriate department or regulatory agency.
-If disciplinary action is required this will be taken forward by the Principal in consultation with The School's HR Advisory Team.
+5.3 The Principal (or the person who carried out the investigation will then report to the principal) will take the necessary action including reporting the matter to any appropriate department or regulatory agency.
+If disciplinary action is required this will be taken forward by the Principal.
 On conclusion of any investigation, the employee will be told the outcome of the investigation and what the next steps will be.
 If no action is to be taken, the reason for this will be explained.